The Morgan Business Center houses the Earl G. Graves School of Business and Management, and is the first of three buildings in a new precinct.

 The landscape design incorporates four major elements: defining a pedestrian connection, developing safe crossings, protecting an environmentally sensitive area, and establishing clear entry gates.

-Framework 2.0 guides future campus capacity in the long term, and identifies solutions to near-term campus challenges related to growth, facilities conditions, and programmatic needs.
+This campus master plan guides future campus capacity in the long term, and identifies solutions to near-term campus challenges related to growth, facilities conditions, and programmatic needs.

 This urban residence hall is a keystone of The George Washington University’s development plan.